Image Credit: Getty Images / Peopleimages

 In February 2020, it all started happening for us.
 We found a four-bed home, with a large rear garden, close to both our jobs.
 We couldn't believe our luck!

-Shaun warned me to play calm with the estate agent and not act too enthusiastic.
-I didn’t play by his rules.
-As soon as I was in the house, I was gushing over everything.
+Shaun warned me to stay calm with the estate agent and not be too enthusiastic.
+I didn't play by his rules.
+I was gushing over everything as soon as I was in the house.

 I'm not one to hide my emotions, and my estate agent knew he was onto a winner with me.

 I turned to Shaun, "Give this man all our money, so we can live here ASAP!"
-Thankfully, Shaun also loved the house, and he calmly negotiated a price over the next few weeks.
+Thankfully, Shaun also loved the house and negotiated a price over the next few weeks.

 By the first week of March, we were good to go.
-Then – of course – the pandemic hit Ireland, and it hit hard.
-We went into full lockdown straight away.
+Then – of course – the pandemic reached Ireland.
+We went into total lockdown straight away.

-Shaun and the boys were always at home and I was needed on ward duty in the hospital.
+Shaun and the boys were always at home, and I was needed on ward duty in the hospital.
+The constant stress and exhaustion exacerbated further migraine flare-ups.

 Our solicitor rang to say that the buyer for our duplex had pulled out during a particularly stressful shift.
 The market was too unstable, and he didn’t want to take the risk.